rmosolgo/batmanjs.github.io/_guides/01_principles/01_architecture.md

 #### Views

-Views connect your app to its users by rendering HTML and binding the page to your app.
+Views connect your app to your users by rendering HTML and binding the page to your app.
 The "view layer" _includes_ HTML templates but goes beyond that: subclasses of `Batman.View` are also used for:

 - creating reusable UI components
 - handling complex user interactions